How does one repair a baseball bat with another, slightly more broken baseball bat?

 Fallout New Vegas has about twenty (ignoring farming a randomly appearing NPC in one of the safe houses).

-Fallout 3 has tons since every random container and some enemy drops could have them, plus you had infinite through Stealth armor.
+Fallout 3 has well over a hundred, since every random container and some enemy drops could have them, while those with Chinese Stealth Armor had an equivalent technology (possibly not as damaging?).

 Maybe human brains and nightkins' aren't the same, they get affected differently?